5 Tips for Collaborating Consciously in a Global Environment

 Unfortunately, with the daunting amount of work piling up, people rarely take the time to learn how their colleagues in overseas offices operate or to share deeper insights into expectations within their own workplace.
 All too often being unaware of the cultural differences leads to misunderstanding, misinterpretation and consequently mistrust.

-As we prepare to celebrate Valentine’s Day next week, it’s a good time to consider how you nurture your professional relationships with your staff and colleagues overseas.
 Building trust in a virtual environment requires creativity and patience, particularly when you lack face-to-face interactions or even many opportunities for synchronous communication due to time zone differences.

 ICA’s new model focusing on Conscious Collaboration provides a pathway to engage and motivate globally-dispersed staff and colleagues more effectively.
 When we are mindful of how we interact and the messages we and others deliver across cultures we increase our ability to connect and build the trust that is so critical to working together successfully.